Find Trade Colleges

 • Automation Technician

-There were about 13,800 jobs for Electro-Mechanical Technician in 2016 (in the United States).
+In 2016, there was an estimated number of 13,800 jobs in the United States for Electro-Mechanical Technician.
 New jobs are being produced at a rate of 3.6% which is below the national average.
 The Bureau of Labor Statistics predicts 500 new jobs for Electro-Mechanical Technician by 2026.
-There will be an estimated 1,200 positions for Electro-Mechanical Technician per year.
+The BLS estimates 1,200 yearly job openings in this field.

 undefined